 Your attorney will be able to help you determine how much your case is really worth so that you can accept a fair settlement if and when it is offered.
 Otherwise, you could be settling for far less than what your medical bills or lost wages will be due to your injury.

 Your workers’ comp lawyer can also help you communicate with the employer and the insurance company effectively.
 When you feel like you are not being heard or no one is taking you seriously, a lawyer can definitely help.
-Contact Jim Glaser Law to set up your free consultation today.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.